-LSI is technology that was used in the 80s and may not hold any real significance over how Google search for semantically related keywords.
+LSI is technology that was used in the 80s and may not hold any real significance over how Google provides users with the most relevant search queries.

-There isn’t any harm in using synonyms throughout your content for the purpose of enrichment, but there is no evidence to suggest it is part of Google’s algorithm and there’s certainly no suggestion it will help improve your SEO rankings.
+There isn’t any harm in using synonyms throughout your content for the purpose of enrichment, but to suggest that the use of LSI is responsible for how Google uses semantically related words and synonyms is not necessarily helpful or correct.